fleschutz/PowerShell/Docs/write-red.md

 ## write-red.ps1 - Writes text in a red foreground color

-This script writes text in a red foreground color.
+This PowerShell script writes text in a red foreground color.

 ## Parameters
 ```powershell